44mira/ingenuity-parking/README.md

 ## Development notes

-This project has not be deployed live because of both factors time and inexperience when it comes to deploying a fullstack application.
+This project has not been deployed live because of both factors time and inexperience when it comes to deploying a fullstack application.
 But it does currently have GitHub actions setup that run tests for both the frontend (albeit the frontend doesn't actually have any tests currently as most of the